cyberfantom/.dot-cli/README.md

 # .dot-cli

 This environment has been made mostly for myself for every day work in the Linux command line.
-Contains pre-configured VIM/Neovim and Tmux.
+Contains pre-configured Vim, Neovim IDE, Shell functions and Tmux.
-Vim exists here in two states:

-- **Vim Regular**.
+- **Vim**.
   Running with regular command `vim` and using a default file `~/.vimrc`.
 Useful for fast text edit or deploy to remote servers with minimal requirements.
 - **Neovim IDE**.
 IDE-like setup for Python, Go, Typescript and Rust.
   Running with command `nvim` and using a default file `~/.config/nvim/init.vim`.
 Contains same setup as Vim Regular + linters, code formaters, autocomplete, etc.
+- **Shell functions**.
+Collection of shell commands that help to manage SSH connections, K8S clusters, AWS profiles, etc.

 Also here is a file `.ideavimrc` for IdeaVim emulation plugin for IntelliJ Platform-based IDEs.
 The goal is sharing the same key bindings (as possible) in both Vim and IntelliJ IDEs.